 How to Calculate Square Footage

 Whether you're shopping for carpet, or planning a landscaping or home improvement project, one essential concept is calculating square footage.
+Join us as we discuss the steps involved in the process.

 To calculate the square feet of a rectangular area, you first need to measure two dimensions: the length and the width (note that we discuss irregular shaped areas further down).